-As a professional artist, nothing can compare to being a member of The Boca Raton Museum of Art Artists Guild.
-We are located at the Artists’ Guild Gallery, 512 Atlantic Ave, Delray Beach, Florida.
-It is my honor to be a Juried Signature Member of this distinguished group of artists.
-Each show is separately juried, even though we are already juried members.
-The requirements are high and reflect well upon the Boca Raton Museum of Art standards.
+As a professional artist, nothing can compare to being a member of The Boca Raton Museum of Art Artists Guild Delray Beach, Florida.
+It is my honor to have been a Juried Signature Member of this distinguished group of artists.
+Each show was separately juried, even though we were already juried members.
+The requirements were high and reflected well upon the Boca Raton Museum of Art standards.

 I constantly look forward to learning more from other sculptors.
-And, as a result, I am a member of The International Sculpture Center.
-It is a wonderful source of ideas and current events within the sculptors’ world.
+And, as a result, I am a former member of The International Sculpture Center.
+It was a wonderful source of ideas and current events within the sculptors’ world.

 My artistic life revolves around the preparation I received as a student, the ability to remain open to new ideas and continue to learn, and the value of sharing that life and knowledge with the rest of the world.